 Thanks for everyone that was part of my dance adventures so far, I hope to see you somewhere on or next to a dance floor very very soon!

-Jef Camps has choreographed 132 dances, of which 97 have been co-choreographed.
-Their first published stepsheet on CopperKnob is Picture Perfect Memories from June 2010, with their most recent stepsheet of A Little Light On (fr) in June 2021.
+Jef Camps has choreographed 137 dances, of which 102 have been co-choreographed.
+Their first published stepsheet on CopperKnob is Picture Perfect Memories from June 2010, with their most recent stepsheet of Make You Swing in April 2022.

-Additionally, Jef Camps had a CopperKnob no.1 dance in April 2021 with Soul-Stirring, and has recently had 6 other dances in the top 10.
+Additionally, Jef Camps had a CopperKnob no.1 dance in April 2021 with Soul-Stirring.